 - Sadness, anxiety, or depression

-"Life has its ups and downs," says clinical psychologist Jonathan C. Smith, Ph.D., a professor of psychology at Roosevelt University in Chicago and founding director of the Roosevelt University Stress Institute.
+"Life has its ups and downs," says clinical psychologist Jonathan C. Smith, Ph.D., a professor of psychology at Roosevelt University in Chicago and founding director of the Roosevelt University Stress Institute (now the Mindfulness Initiative).
 "Look for symptoms that are severe and last a long time.
 Ask yourself, 'Am I in a situation that could realistically trigger continued stress?'"

 Are there unhealthy ways to deal with stress?